Steps to Reclaim Abandoned Property in Texas

 Strategies for Reducing Your Property Tax Liability in Texas

-Abandoned homes are often overpriced because they haven’t been maintained or the market has changed.
+Abandoned homes are often overpriced because they haven’t been maintained, or the market has changed.
 Showing proof of any damage or recent sales of similar homes can help lower the value.
 Using exemptions is another good way to lower your taxes.
-For example, if you are eligible, getting homestead exemptions can greatly lower your taxable value.
+For example, if you are eligible, getting a homestead exemption can greatly lower your taxable value.

 Lastly, keep an eye on any changes to the Texas property tax law that might affect your obligations, and when new deductions or credits come up, make the most of them.